-Check-in will begin at 8:00am in front of the Sacred Heart Chapel.
-All graduates must arrive and be checked in by 9:00am.
+Check-in and lineup will begin at 8:00 a.m. in front of the Sacred Heart Chapel.
+All graduates must arrive and be checked-in by 9:00 a.m.
 If you would like to walk/sit with your friends, you must be on time.
 Please direct your family and friends inside the chapel.
 Your guests cannot walk in with you during the graduate procession.

 When is the mandatory Informational Session?

-All students planning to participate in the graduate celebration must attend one of the following two Mandatory Info Sessions on TBD in the TBD.
+All students planning to participate in the graduate celebration must attend one of the following two Mandatory Info Sessions.
+Date, time and location of informational sessions will be emailed to all participants at a later date.
 Each info session should last approximately a half an hour.

 What can I do if I missed the mandatory Informational Session?

 Informational sessions regarding participation and logistics will be arranged by CLSS staff.
 Date, time and location of informational sessions will be emailed to all participants at a later date.
 Informational sessions are mandatory for participation, and no make-up sessions will offered.